 All financial indicators are calculated on a monthly basis using standardized reports on earnings, financial position, and net assets.
 These reports contain a comparison of budget vs. actual as well as a prior year comparison.
 The comparison of budget vs. actual is based on the annual budget flowing from the integrated operating budget embedded in a longer-range strategic corporate plan established by the Board of Managing Directors.

-In addition to the financial performance indicators, management monitors additional key nonfinancial indicators.
-Such indicators are calculated using standardized reports during the year and include: quality, headcount, delivery performance, customer satisfaction, Global Management Share, employee satisfaction, and rating.
+In addition to the financial performance indicators, management monitors additional key non-financial indicators.
+Such indicators are calculated using standardized reports during the year and include: quality, headcount, delivery performance, customer satisfaction, employee satisfaction, and rating.
+In order to facilitate a more precise evaluation of the company’s labor capacity, the number of employees will be determined in terms of full time equivalents (FTE) for internal management purposes starting in 2019.

-Further nonfinancial indicators were defined for sustainability management purposes.
+Further non-financial measures were defined for sustainability management purposes.
 Thus, the company has defined a set of key figures for each field of action addressed in the sustainability strategy, used to manage the operation of the group’s sustainability measures.
-The company has a medium-term objective to define nonfinancial performance indicators and to incorporate these indicators in the value-based management of the company.
+The company has a medium-term objective to define non-financial performance indicators and to incorporate these indicators in the value-based management of the company.

 In managing the company, senior management considers it imperative that each individual Schaeffler Group employee act strictly within the relevant legal limits and comply with corporate governance standards.